hansbuehler/deephedging/Network.md

 The following flag can be used to enforce that $h_t^a \in (-1,+1)$:

     config.gym.agent.recurrence.bound_aggr_states = True

-### Initial Delta

-The action at time zero is actually given by $a_0$ from the network described above plus an initial delta $a^\mathrm{init}$.
-The reason for this is that unless the portfolio $Z_T$ provided already contains the initial hedge, this hedge will look very different then subsequent hedges.
-Therefore, it is more robust to train an additional $a^\mathrm{init}$.

 ## Handling non-constant initial market states